 Another change is language access training for all educators and staff.
 While this training was accessible before, organizers and community-based groups are now advocating it as a foundational necessity.
 In a survey conducted by a language access workgroup convened by OSPI and the Office of Education Ombuds, only 27% of district staff and 10% of school staff indicated that they had received training on how to work with interpreters.

-Not everyone who works at a school needs to be an ELL expert, but everyone should be familiar with resources they can connect families with—whether that’s asking a multilingual family liaison to reach out, understanding how to prioritize scheduling with a translator or knowing which colleague can best answer a parent’s questions.
+Not everyone who works at a school needs to be an ELL expert, but everyone should be familiar with resources they can connect families with—whether that’s asking a multilingual family liaison to reach out, understanding how to prioritize scheduling with an interpreter or knowing which colleague can best answer a parent’s questions.
 Technical training on district practices and state policies can equip all school personnel with what they need to support students and families.

 This past year, in the midst of the pandemic, HPS adopted an official language access policy.
 Hendrickson says that while the district has been providing language access for many years, they saw the effects of the pandemic as an opportunity to systemize it.
 “When the demand for it significantly increased during the pandemic,” Hendrickson says, “we wanted to get it into policy so that there’s no disputing this is what needs to happen.”